-Many who find out about thru hiking and decide they want to take on the challenge may not know of the triple crown of hiking.
-This is due to many factors but lets dive in and talk about what is the thru hiking triple crown?
+Many who find out about thru-hiking and decide they want to take on the challenge may not know of the triple crown of hiking.
+This is due to many factors but let’s dive in and talk about what is the thru-hiking triple crown.

 This is the trail I grew up around, I lived in Washington state for nearly 2 decades and heard about the trail while visiting places but hadn’t processed it as a real thing.

-This makes it a nice trail that can give you the solitude you are looking for but there are plenty of places for a tramily to meet back up together and sync up before the next push.
+This makes it a nice trail that can give you the solitude you are looking for, but there are plenty of places for a tramily to meet back up together and sync up before the next push.

 One of the most diverse trails out of the triple crown it is also the most troublesome to many.
-This is due to the fact that it covers so many different terrain, weather, isolation, and trailblazing itself.
+This is due to the fact that it covers so many different terrains, weather, isolation, and trailblazing itself.

-The CDT covers large areas of land and sometimes the markers have been knocked over which can lead you off track, some people head for miles along the wrong path and direction.
+The CDT covers large areas of land, and sometimes the markers have been knocked over, which can lead you off track, some people head for miles along the wrong path and direction.

-So you think you want to attempt to complete a full triple crown, you have the gear and you have the funds required to manage it so the last question is how long does it take to hike the triple crown?
+So you think you want to attempt to complete a full triple crown, you have the gear, and you have the funds required to manage it, so the last question is how long does it take to hike the triple crown?

 To complete the triple crown, a hiker must complete each hike: the 2,190-mile Appalachian, 2,650-mile Pacific Crest, and 3,100-mile Continental Divide trails.

 As you can see the undertaking is by no means a simple choice, it does mean leaving behind almost everything if you want to take the time to complete each hike when trying one per season.

-To complete the triple crown in a year will require planning around the weather and any unexpected closes or openings due to adverse issues.
+Completing the triple crown in a year will require planning around the weather and any unexpected closes or openings due to adverse issues.

 The only brutal side to completing a triple crown in a year is some of the mental and physical detriments that come with the time of not being settled.